-Battery powered vehicles have made a remarkable impact on the transportation market.
-Because of this companies have been trying to make batteries for vehicles for greater ranges.
-A promising possibility are these batteries.
-For the cost of the materials cost a lot less then lithium batteries.
-These batteries are around 20-40% cheaper then lithium batteries.
-When the battery dies it takes only 5 minutes to charge.
+Battery-powered vehicles have made a remarkable impact on the transportation market.
+Because of this, companies have been trying to make batteries for vehicles for greater ranges.
+A promising possibility is these batteries.
+For the cost of the materials cost a lot less than lithium batteries.
+These batteries are around 20-40% cheaper than lithium batteries.
+When the battery dies, it takes only 5 minutes to charge.

 “In the short term, the cost to manufacture Na-ion will be high as producers look to reach scaled production in the mid-2020s,” Reid says.
 “In this time, demand for batteries in the EV sector will surge from 0.6TWh in 2022 to 2.8TWh by 2030, a boom too soon for the Na-ion market.”
 MARIJA MAISCH

 The sodium-ion battery (NIB or SIB) is a type of rechargeable battery analogous to the lithium-ion battery.
 However but using sodiumions (Na+) as the charge carriers.
 Its working principle and cell construction are almost identical.
 Especially with those of commercially widespread lithium-ion battery types, but sodium compounds are used instead of lithium compounds.

 For these batteries have received much academic and commercial interest in the 2010s and 2020s.
 Especially as a possible complementary technology to lithium-ion batteries.
 For that’s largely due to the uneven geographic distribution.
 Also high environmental impact and high cost of many of the elements required for lithium-ion batteries.
 Chief among these are lithium, cobalt, copper and nickel.
 All which are not strictly required for many types of sodium-ion batteries.
 The largest advantage of sodium-ion batteries is the high natural abundance of sodium.
 This would make commercial production of these are less costly than lithium-ion batteries.